catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 tunnel multiple ranges then it will require some modification.

 .. note::
- This script makes used of the `jq`_ command line utility for parsing JSON.
+ This script makes use of the `jq`_ command line utility for parsing JSON.
  You will need to install it before using the script.

  .. _jq: https://stedolan.github.io/jq/